Medicaid eligibility and enrollment in Arkansas

 Enrollment in Arkansas Medicaid rebounded significantly during the COVID pandemic.
 By mid-2022, total Medicaid/CHIP enrollment in Arkansas had once again surpassed a million people, and stood at more than 1.1 million people as of early 2023, including more than 342,000 enrolled in Medicaid expansion (ARHOME).

-But by the fall of 2023, after eligibility redeterminations had been completed for everyone whose coverage had been extended during the pandemic, total enrollment had dropped to 877,544, and ARHOME enrollment had dropped to under 240,000 people.
+But by the fall of 2023, after eligibility redeterminations had been completed for everyone whose coverage had been extended during the pandemic, total enrollment had dropped to about 852,000, and ARHOME enrollment had dropped to under 240,000 people.
+Enrollment had begun to increase by early 2024, however, with total enrollment growing to more than 872,000 and ARHOME enrollment growing to nearly 243,000.11

 Does Arkansas have a Medicaid work requirement?